Blackley: Blackley Forest

-A Site of Biological Importance and an example of one of the country's first Community Woodlands.
+Blackley Forest is a Site of Biological Importance and an example of one of the country's first Community Woodlands.
 It was planted to commemorate the Queen's coronation and also local people killed in the Second World War.
 The area has had woodland on it since the Norman Conquest in 1066, when there were wild boar, deer and eagles.

 The forest is a mix of woodland, grassland and wetlands, with a network of paths and steps.
 The stretch of the River Irk in the forest is fringed by birch trees with some colonies of autumn crocus.

 Heaton Park

 Heaton Park, at around 650 acre, is the biggest park in Greater Manchester, and one of the largest municipal parks in Western Europe, providing some 25% of Manchester's total green space.
-It is the grounds of Heaton Hall, a Grade I listed, neoclassical 18th century country mansion.
+It is the grounds of Heaton Hall, a Grade I listed, neoclassical 18th-century country mansion.
 The hall was remodelled to a design by James Wyatt in 1772, and is open to the public as a museum and events venue.

 Although the park is officially part of the City of Manchester, two of a number of entrances are accessed from the suburb of Blackley, on Middleton Road.

 Transport

 Blackley is well served by buses primarily along the main arterial routes of Rochdale Road (A664), and Cheetham Hill Road/Bury Old Road (A665) directly to and from Manchester city centre.
 Initially these would have been provided by the precursors to, and Manchester Carriage and Tramways Company, and currently by First Greater Manchester.

 Other journeys are provided by Stagecoach Manchester, which took over JPT in April 2014.
 There are frequent Metrolink trams from Bowker Vale to and from Manchester city centre and as far south as Altrincham and as far north as Bury.
-Manchester's M60 orbital motorway is the northern boundary of Blackley.
+The M60 orbital motorway is the northern boundary of Blackley.